WHAT'S IN THE BOX?

 Yes, except in one important sense: we're not certified organic by the USDA.
 In the future, we would consider becoming certified, but for now, the paperwork and costs don't make sense.
 We rigorously follow organic practices on the farm: we use no synthetic pesticides or fertilizers, we use no GMOs, we plant habitat for pollinators, and we use lots of compost to nourish the soil.
 You're welcome to visit the farm to see for yourself!

 Can I pay in installments?

 Yes.
-It's a big help to the farm if you pay in full at sign-up, but it's fine to pay in monthly installments, too.
+It helps the farm if you pay in full at sign-up, but it's fine to pay in monthly installments, too.
 If you're worried that the installment plan may not work for you, just email us and we can work something out.

 Do you offer a smaller share?